Alibaba's Ma says IPO of Ant Financial unlikely in 2015

 HONG KONG Jack Ma, chairman of Chinese e-commerce giant Alibaba Group Holding (BABA.N), said on Monday he hoped the company's financial affiliate would list in Asia at some point, but that no decision on the timing or location had been made.

-The comments follow a Bloomberg report last week quoting unidentified sources as saying Zhejiang Ant Small & Micro Financial Services Group, known as Ant Financial, was planning an initial public offering (IPO) next year and the company had an estimated value of about $50 billion.
+The comments follow a Bloomberg report last week quoting unidentified sources as saying Zhejiang Ant Small & Micro Financial Services Group, known as Ant Financial, was planning an initial public offering (IPO) next year and the company had an estimated value of about $50 billion (33 billion pounds).

 "Ant Financial is still a baby today with great potential.
 It's just too early to talk about who it's going to get married to," Ma said.
 Asked if a listing would happen this year, he responded: "I don't think so."